 This woman was in a tricky situation, however.
-She obviously needed to report illegal behavior to the authorities and to protect her children in the process.
+She needed to report illegal behavior to the authorities and protect her children in the process.
 However, she was also bound by the visitation and possession agreements in a Suit Affecting the Parent-Child Relationship that she had entered into with the children’s father a year earlier.
-Within those orders, both parents have set times of the week that each has the right to be in possession of the children.
-She was thus faced with the choice of abiding by the order and letting her children be exposed to a dangerous person or violate the order and risk the consequences of doing so.
+Within those orders, both parents have set times of the week that each has the right to have the children.
+She was thus faced with the choice of abiding by the order and letting her children be exposed to a dangerous person or violating the order and risking the consequences of doing so.

 The basis of child support in Texas

 The premise that the State of Texas operates under is that every child that lives in our state has the right to be supported by both of their parents.
 This support includes financial support among other types of support.
 As such, if you are a parent who does not have the primary responsibility of caring for your children daily you are probably responsible for paying child support to the other parent of your children.

 The Office of the Attorney General (OAG) is the state agency that collects child support on behalf of parents and enforces child support orders for custodial parents.
 If you are the parent who has primary duties in raising your child then you can work through the OAG to begin collecting child support.

 Despite what many people think, the OAG does not represent any parent individually.
 Their actions in representing the State of Texas may allow a parent to receive missed child support payments, for example, but their primary responsibility is to ensure child support orders are followed and to file legal cases to enforce those orders.

 What can the OAG do for parents and families?

 The OAG offers services to families such as establishing paternity, establishing child support orders, and locating missing parents.

 Does child support need to be paid if you are not a daily caretaker for your child?